-Aaron N. Gruen applies the analytical concepts and techniques of sociology and economics in conducting market research to estimate demands for a broad variety of land uses and real estate products and business opportunities.
-He combines market and economic research with financial analysis to identify and evaluate land use and economic development policies, asset management enhancement and occupancy strategies, and development and redevelopment alternatives.
-Mr. Gruen has led or played a key role in the completion of more than 510 assignments for public sector entities, universities, corporations, financial institutions, retailers, law firms, and publicly-traded and privately-held real estate investors and developers.
-Many of these assignments have involved pre-development market, financial, and impact evaluation and forecasting, land use programming, and development strategy.
+Aaron N. Gruen applies the analytical concepts and techniques of sociology and economics in conducting market research to estimate demands for a broad variety of land uses and real estate products.
+He combines market and economic research with financial analysis to identify and evaluate land use and economic development policies and development and redevelopment alternatives.
+Mr. Gruen has led or played a key role in the completion of more than 600 assignments for local, county, regional, and state entities, universities and other educational institutions, law firms and real estate investors and developers.
+Many of these assignments have involved pre-development market research, financial feasibility analysis, and economic and fiscal impact evaluation, land use programming, and development strategy.
 He has contributed to the programming and implementation of the development and redevelopment of office, retail, hotel, industrial, and residential properties and mixed-use projects in Arizona, California, Colorado, Illinois, Indiana, Kentucky, Michigan, Missouri, Texas, and Wisconsin.

 Mr. Gruen earned a B.A. with honors from the University of Chicago and a J.D. from DePaul University College of Law.
-He is licensed as an attorney at law in the State of Illinois.
-He is also a Licensed Real Estate Managing Broker in Illinois.
-He has served on Urban Land Institute’s Office and Industrial Park Council and Small Scale Development Council.
-He is a member of the International Council of Economic Development.
+He is a licensed attorney at law in the State of Illinois.
+He is a licensed Illinois Real Estate Broker.
 He is a member of the Lambda Alpha Honorary Land Economics Society.